 This course offers students a life-span approach to the physical, cognitive, psycho-emotional and spiritual/moral development of humans at various ages.
 Major developmental theories are examined in the light of a biblical perspective for human growth.
-(Fall)
+(Fall and Spring)

-PS205SP Lifespan Development (3) (SPS)
+PS205SP Lifespan Development (3) (Online)

 This course offers students a life-span approach to the physical, cognitive, psycho-emotional and spiritual/moral development of humans at various ages.
 Major developmental theories are examined in the light of a biblical perspective for human growth.
-School of Professional Studies.
+Online Course.
 Offered as needed.